openvinotoolkit/model_server/docs/docker_container.md

 ```

 **Note:** You can use also publicly available docker image from [dockerhub](https://hub.docker.com/r/intelaipg/openvino-model-server/)
-based on intelpython base image.
+based on clearlinux base image.

 ```bash
 docker pull intelaipg/openvino-model-server